Columbus, Ohio

 Shawna Barnett, sister of Andre Hill, said the law "damages public trust."
 While routine shootings and major incidents are released free, the fee structure creates barriers for advocates investigating patterns of misconduct.

-Ohio MARCS creates interoperability requirements that would complicate full encryption.
-Many Ohio agencies share channels, making coordination essential.
+Ohio MARCS creates interoperability requirements that complicate full encryption.
+Many Ohio agencies share channels, and unilateral encryption would break those connections.

-Following the 2020 protests, Columbus faced sustained pressure for police accountability.
-Going dark during this period would have been politically explosive.
+Following the protests, Columbus was under sustained pressure to improve accountability.
+Going dark during that period would have been a hard sell.

-Andre's Law and related reforms created a transparency framework.
-Encrypting radio would have contradicted the city's stated commitment to openness.
+Andre's Law and related changes created a transparency framework.
+Encrypting radio traffic would have directly contradicted commitments the city had just made publicly.

 Columbus scanner access remains robust.
 Here are your options: